privefl/portfolio/docs/network.md

 ### A local network

 Finally, in addition to taking part in an international community, I think it's very important to take part in a more local community.
 That's one reason why I launched the initiative to make an R community in Grenoble, which started to be active in September 2017 (https://r-in-grenoble.github.io/).

+I'm also an active member in the French community; we have been [gathering on Slack](https://join.slack.com/t/r-grrr/shared_invite/enQtMzI4MzgwNTc4OTAxLWZlOGZiZTBiMWU0NDQ3OTYzOGE1YThiODgwZWNhNWEyYjI4ZDJiNmNhY2YyYWI5YzFiOTFkNDYxYzkwODUwNWM).

 <!-- ## What's make people be interested in me? -->